 The Logitech G413 is a pretty straightforward mechanical that doesn't really stand out for anything.
 It lacks a lot of features that higher-end keyboards have like RGB lighting or a wider variety of available key switches.
 For more options, check out our recommendations for the best gaming keyboards, the best mechanical keyboards or if you're on a tight budget, take a look at our options for the best cheap keyboards.

 The Logitech G413 is a much better gaming keyboard than the Logitech G613 LIGHTSPEED.
 The G413 has red backlighting, which is easier to use at night, and the software allows for a bit more customization.
-On the other hand, if you prefer a clutterless desk, the wireless design of the G613 might be better suited for your needs.
+Also, it has better build quality and lower latency.
+On the other hand, if you prefer a clutterless desk, the G613's wireless design might be better suited for your needs, and its dedicated macro keys make it a better choice for MMO players.
+It comes with a wrist rest, but it's fixed and isn't removable.

 The Corsair K68 RGB and the Logitech G413 are two very good gaming keyboards, but for different reasons.
 The Logitech is better-built and has a faster actuation point, but the Corsair offers full RGB lighting and can set macros on every single key.
 It also comes with a wrist rest, which is a bit more ergonomic for long periods.